Vasundhara Das: Early life

-Vasundhara Das was born into a Brahmin family in Bangalore, Karnataka, to Kishen Das and Nirmala Das.
+Vasundhara Das was born into a Hebbar Iyengar family in Bangalore, Karnataka, to Kishen Das and Nirmala Das.
 She was educated at Cluny Convent High School and at Sri Vidya Mandir in Bangalore.
-She then studied at Mount Carmel College, Bangalore, where she graduated in Economics, Mathematics, and Statistics.
+She thereafter studied at Mount Carmel College, Bangalore, where she graduated in Mathematics, Economics, and Statistics.

 Vasundhara began training in Hindustani classical music at the age of six under her grandmother Indira Das, who ran a music school on the top of their house.
 She then joined the Lalit Kala Academy and later studied under Pandit Parameshwar Hegde, her guru.
 In her college days, she was a lead singer of a girl band and a soprano in the college choir.
 In an interview, she states that "I got booed off the first time I sang on stage."
 She speaks Tamil, Kannada, Telugu, English, Hindi, Malayalam, and Spanish.

 In 2012, Vasundhara married her long-time friend, Roberto Narain, a drummer and percussionist.